vicramon/vim-quickdraw/README.md

 `let g:quickpane = 1`

-With panes, you also get `CTRL-j`  to go down, and `CTRL-k` to go up
+With panes, you also get `CTRL-j`  to go down and `CTRL-k` to go up.

 You can also do `:call QuickPane()` to make this work immediately (this won't be saved though).